Charlotte Community Counseling Programs

 The BSW program prepares students for careers in social work with individuals and community organizations.
-Some classes include human behavior and social environment, diversity and populations-at-risk, social welfare policy and social work on older adults.
+Some classes include human behavior in the social environment, diversity and populations-at-risk, social welfare policy and child welfare.
 In addition, the community engagement and outreach class helps students target specific populations and show them how social work can help those populations.

 Master of Social Work